 - Mental and emotional suffering

-You might be entitled to receive additional financial recovery for expenses or losses that are not included on this list.
-You can review the total financial impact of the accident with your lawyer when valuing your case.
+You might also be entitled to receive additional financial recovery for expenses or losses that are not included on this list.
+Likewise, you can review the total financial impact of the accident with your lawyer when valuing your case.

 The Benefits of Hiring a Lawyer After a Multi-Vehicle Accident